 Campaign settings allow you to set rules that apply to the entire Journey.
 You can find these settings on the top panel of the Journey creation window.

 Conversion Goals let you measure the effectiveness of your Customer Journey.
-A Goal is a target event indicating that the customer reaches the marketing objective you set.
-To define a goal, press the Set Conversion Goals button on the top of the page.
+A Goal is a target Event indicating that the customer reaches the marketing objective you set.
+To define the Journey's goals, press the Conversion Goals button on the top of the page.

-Choose the event you consider the indicator of the journey's success.
+Then, choose the Event you consider the indicator of the Journey's success.

 To cancel remaining messages once a user reaches a Conversion Goal, check the End journey after this event checkbox.
 Messages that haven't been sent to the moment the goal is reached won't be sent to the customer who reached the goal.